Francysk Skaryna: Legacy

-The language in which Francysk Skaryna printed his books was based on Church Slavonic, but with a large number of Belarusian words, and therefore was most understandable to the inhabitants of the Grand Duchy of Lithuania (the territory of modern Belarus).
+The language in which Francysk Skaryna printed his books was based on Church Slavonic, but with a large number of Belarusian words, and therefore was most understandable to the inhabitants of the Ruthenian lands of the Grand Duchy of Lithuania (the territory of modern Belarus).
 Skaryna was one of the pioneers of publishing in Cyrillic script, but not the first: the Oktoikh was published by Schweipolt Fiol in 1491.
 While he used an Eastern Slavic language, it is difficult to determine precisely what language he used, since there was no standard Belarusian language at that time.
 Some researchers maintain that Skaryna's books were in Church Slavonic heavily saturated with Ruthenian.

 Some Belarusian scholars see Skaryna as a Renaissance man, on par with Copernicus and Erasmus, whose work in the Slavic lands was a part of the European Reformation.

-After the dissolution of the Soviet Union, the Leninsky Avenue, the main avenue of Minsk, the capital of Belarus, was renamed to the Skaryna Avenue.
+At different times five streets in Minsk, the capital of Belarus, were named after Francysk Skaryna; only one left on the map: the Old Barysau Way (Starabarysauski trakt) was renamed to Skaryna Street (vulica Skaryny) in 2005.
+After the dissolution of the Soviet Union, the Leninsky Avenue, the main avenue of Minsk was renamed to the Skaryna Avenue.
 However, in 2005, under the rule of Alexander Lukashenko, it was renamed to the Independence Avenue.
-The Old Barysau Way (Starabarysauski trakt) was renamed to Skaryna Street (vulica Skaryny).
-In addition, streets are named for Francysk Skaryna in Polatsk, Vitebsk, Nesvizh, Orsha, Slutsk, and many other cities of Belarus.
+Streets are named after Francysk Skaryna in many other cities of Belarus, including Polatsk, Vitebsk, Nesvizh, Orsha, Slutsk.

 Two awards are given in Belarus in honor of Skaryna: the Medal of Francysk Skaryna, and the Order of Francysk Skaryna.
 There are monuments to Francysk Skaryna in Polotsk, Minsk, Lida, Vilnius, Chisinau, and Prague.

 Several cultural organizations are named for Skaryna, particularly the Frantsishak Skaryna Belarusian Language Society in Belarus, and the Francis Skaryna Belarusian Library and Museum in London.
 Homyel State University is named for Skaryna.